Timeline: The Penn State child sex abuse scandal

 2000: Sandusky publishes his autobiography "Touched: The Jerry Sandusky Story."

-Fall 2000: A janitor saw Sandusky in the showers performing oral sex on a young boy identified as Victim 8 who was pinned against the wall, the Centre County grand jury said.
-The janitor told co-workers and his supervisor, but the incident was not reported to authorities at the time, the grand jury said.
+Fall of 2000: A janitor saw Sandusky in the showers performing oral sex on a young boy identified as Victim 8 who was pinned against the wall, the Centre County grand jury said.
+Shaking and crying, the janitor told co-workers and his supervisor, but the incident was not reported to authorities at the time, the grand jury said.

 2004 to 2008: A boy identified by the statewide grand jury as Victim 9 was forced to perform oral sex on Sandusky repeatedly in the basement bedroom of Sandusky's home, and Sandusky attempted to rape him at least 16 times, according to the statewide grand jury.
 On trips to a hotel, Sandusky would expose himself and other engage in other inappropriate conduct, the statewide grand jury said.